ARPA-Network/BLS-TSS-Network/contracts/notes.md

 - [ ] Emit DKG Task in emitGroupEvent()
 - [ ] commitDKG : Last parts
 - [ ] postProccessDkg : Group Relay Task

+## Questions for meeting:

+- How much about BLS12-381 do we need to know?
+- Could you help explain controller.rebalanceGroup()?
+- some hints on emit dkg task event?